GPIG-T2/simulation/README.md

 dotnet run --project WHO
 ```

-To run with the simple behavour:
+To run with the simple model:

 ```
 dotnet run --project WHO -- --simple